vpilo/MMM-Pir/README.md

 npm run update
 ```

-For windows user: You have to use `npm run update:windows` command instead of `npm run update`

 ### Automatic Update from [updatenotification](https://develop.docs.magicmirror.builders/modules/updatenotification.html) default module

 Since MagicMirror² v2.27.x, we are able to Update automaticaly any modules from `updatenotification`.